The Center for Cultural Diplomacy Studies

 The program addresses contemporary international issues, with classroom seminars and lectures, as well as educational & cultural events, conferences, professional trainings, tours, visits and meetings with foreign officials, which are further incorporated into the curriculum.
-Students will meet with leading experts working in international organizations, embassies, and academic institutions, and will engage with specialists in the areas of International Relations & Economics, Business, Communication, Politics, Human Rights, Culture, Peace Building, Multilateral Diplomacy, Conflict Resolution, and Development.
+Students meet with leading experts working in international organizations, embassies, and academic institutions, and engage with specialists in the areas of international relations & economics, business, communication, politics, human rights, culture, peace building, multilateral diplomacy, conflict resolution and development.

-The program provides students with practical experience for both academic and professional development, preparing students for careers in diverse fields, such as international relations, the humanities, business, the financial sector, politics and culture, with a special focus on Cultural Diplomacy institutions and the application of Cultural Diplomacy in the framework of foreign policy and international economics.
-On a practical level, the international environment of the Center for Cultural Diplomacy Studies offers students a unique opportunity to interact with leading experts and academics at a wide variety of international organizations and research centers.
+The program provides students with practical experience and prepares students for careers in the above-mentioned diverse fields.
+On a practical level, the international environment of the Centre for Cultural Diplomacy Studies offers students a unique opportunity to interact with leading experts and academics at a wide variety of international organisations and research centers.
+Students are empowered as critical partners, working with peers and university staff to define, develop and transform the learning environment and their own learning experience.
+They act as collaborators and co-creators in the production of knowledge, engaging in research and investigation throughout their program of study.
 This exceptional learning environment leads to original research and independent study opportunities.
-It allows students to create a solid professional network and form a concrete base for future academic and professional career choices, preparing students for engagement in the international arena, civil society, politics, governmental organizations and international economic organizations, as well as the private sector.
+This allows students to create a solid professional network and form a concrete base for future academic and professional career choices, preparing students for engagement in the international arena, in the private sector, the civil society, politics, governmental organisations and international economic organisations.

-*The program is structured as a 3 Semesters’ program, however Students who wish to finalize the program earlier, are able to submit their thesis prior to the final deadline, which is the end of the third semester.
+*The program is structured as a 3 Semesters’ program, however Students who wish to finalize the program earlier, are able to submit their thesis prior to the final deadline (prior to the end of the third semester).